- 1 Es Trenc, Mallorca, Balearic Islands

 We couldn’t plump for just one hidden beach near Athens, so we’ve gone for a stretch of coastline, where you’ll find any number of secret spots to soak up the beating Grecian rays.
 Take the hour’s drive from Vouliagmeni to Sounio (making sure to stop off along the way at Temple of Poseidon Sounion) and hit the secluded Thymari Beach.
 Build up an appetite swimming in the perfectly calm waters, then duck into one of the local tavernas dotted along the seafront to refuel.

-El Saler, with its three miles of fine sandy dunes is located in Valencia's Albufera National Park.
-The sheltered bays are hidden from the western winds, perfect for topping up golden tans, while out to sea, windsurfers can make the most of the stronger Garbi winds.
-Active types can take the eight-mile cycle ride from Valencia to El Saler and cool down by Albefura Lake, a freshwater lagoon that’s separated from the sea by dunes and Mediterranean pine trees.
+El Saler, with its three miles of fine sandy dunes, is located in Valencia's Albufera National Park.
+The sheltered bays are hidden from the western winds, perfect for topping up golden tans, but out to sea, windsurfers can make the most of the stronger Garbi winds.
+Active types can take the eight-mile cycle ride from Valencia to El Saler and cool down by Albufera Lake, a freshwater lagoon that’s separated from the sea by dunes and Mediterranean pine trees.

 Declared a military zone in 1944 due to its isolation from Croatia's mainland, Vis Island only opened up to visitors in 1989.
 Its clean, clear beaches make it a haven for sun seekers who hop on speedboats from either Split or Pescara in Italy.
-On the south side of the island there’s the pristine yet bijoux Stiniva Cove, which has been created by a collapsed cave ceiling.
-While the northeastern side is home to the beautifully secluded Stoncica beach with its verdant Mediterranean vegetation and emerald waters, home to loggerhead turtles and bottlenose dolphins.
+On the south side of the island there’s the pristine yet bijoux Stiniva Cove, which has been created by a collapsed cave ceiling, while the northeastern side is home to the beautifully secluded Stoncica Bay with its verdant Mediterranean vegetation and emerald waters, home to loggerhead turtles and bottlenose dolphins.

 Kelebekler Vadisi (Butterfly Valley), Turkey